 A furniture delivery claim that a sofa arrived with a scratch is much harder to defend if the only documentation is a final photo and a customer signature.
 A claim that the installation was incomplete is hard to refute if there is no record of what the installation comprised.
 White-glove ePOD is fundamentally about creating a layered evidence record that protects both the delivery operation and the customer.

-What furniture and white-glove ePOD must capture:
+What furniture and white-glove electronic proof of delivery must capture:

 - Pre-delivery condition photos: goods photographed in packaging before being brought into the premises